saltyorg/docs/docs/saltbox/install/install.md

 === "Saltbox"

-    `saltbox' is an all-in-one media server for downloading and playback.
-It installs saltbox core and a set of application as described [here](../basics/install_types)
+    `saltbox` is an all-in-one media server for downloading and playback.
+It installs `core` and a set of application as described [here](../basics/install_types)

     ```shell
     sb install saltbox